Quantities, fluxes and solvers

 # [2, hr] is the initial solver step length.

-# 1e-2 is how much the solver algorithm is allowed to decrease the step size to
+# 1e-2 is to how low a relative length the solver algorithm is allowed to decrease the step size to

 # preserve accuracy of the solution.